srinathln7/zkp-authentication/README.md

 go run main.go login -u <username> -p <password>
 ```

 ## Testing

 ### Unit Tests

-To run the unit tests, use the following command:
+To run all the test files in this project, use the following command:

 ```
 make test